-Discover a new exhibition of portraits and sculptures on display in the hall this year.
-Featuring Yorkshire people recognised for their achievements, their grit or their controversial opinions or actions, journey through the Saloon Galleries and consider what makes the Yorkshire reputation.
+Discover an exhibition of portraits and sculptures in the hall this year, featuring Yorkshire people recognised for their achievements, their grit or their controversial opinions or actions.
+Journey through the Saloon Galleries and consider what makes the Yorkshire reputation.

 Yorkshire!
 Achievement, Grit and Controversy

 With 25 artworks on loan from the National Portrait Gallery, the Arts Council Collection, Olivia Hemingway – a photographic artist in Yorkshire – and York Art Gallery this is Beningbrough’s biggest and boldest exhibition yet.
 The fascinating display sits alongside narratives and interactives delving into the stories behind the people, their highs and their lows.

 The people of Yorkshire are often thought of as being argumentative and somewhat stubborn, leading to a particular reputation.
 In the East Gallery of the Hall find artworks featuring familiar Yorkshire faces whose reputations often precede them.
 Arthur Scargill, Geoffrey Boycott, Guy Fawkes and Marco Pierre White are all well known for their determination to achieve and in doing so have gone against the grain.

 Yorkshire is well known as a creative powerhouse with its renowned art galleries, institutions and individual artists.
 Head to the impressive Saloon Gallery to find works by some of the twentieth century's most celebrated artistic achievers, hailing from and inspired by God’s own county.
 On display are sculptures by Barbara Hepworth and Henry Moore and paintings by Trevor Bell and Patrick Heron.